The Modern Humanities Research Association

 The MHRA makes Conference Grants to support up to ten colloquia each year.

 An important part of MHRA's work in the scholarly community is the support of early-career researchers entering the profession.
-We provide substantial funds for post-doctoral support, through both Research Associateships and Research Scholarships.
+We provide substantial funds for post-doctoral support, through both Research Fellowships and Research Scholarships.
 Follow this link for details.

 Aims and Objectives